adalinesimonian/jshiki/docs/user-guide/limiting-syntax.md

 - `:::js operators.logical` — Logical operators (e.g. `:::js true && false`, `:::js null ??
 1`)
 - `:::js operators.ternary` — Ternary/conditional operator (e.g. `:::js a === b ?
 2 : 3`)

-All supported operators are allowed by default.
+All supported operators, except for `typeof`, `in`, and `instanceof`, are allowed by default.
 For an exhaustive list, see the [API docs].

 ## Disallowing syntax